moonsoo-choi/moonsoo-choi.github.io/onelightenment.md

 ### 2023
 #### January
+- (Vladimir Lenin) All extremes are bad.

 - (Sartre) 'Happiness is not doing what you want but wanting what you do.'

 ### 2022
 #### December